mantisbt-plugins/source-integration/README.md

   [WebSVN](http://www.websvn.info/) web frontend installation.
-* **SourceVisualSVNServer**: SVN repositories hosted on a [VisualSVN Server](https://www.visualsvn.com/server/) installation, with support for URL linking from MantisBT to VisualSVN Server's web view interface.
+* **SourceVisualSVNServer**: SVN repositories hosted on a [VisualSVN Server](https://www.visualsvn.com/server/) installation, with support for URL linking from MantisBT to VisualSVN Server's built-in web frontend.

 Support for additional source control tools should be rather straightforward to implement due to the flexibility inherent in the